containers/podman-desktop/CONTRIBUTING.md

 ## Code Architecture

+### Frameworks and tooling

+Within Podman Desktop, we use the following frameworks and tools to build the desktop application:
+* [Electron](https://www.electronjs.org/): In order to deploy cross-platform to multiple operating systems.
+* [Svelte](https://svelte.dev/): The reactive UI/UX framework for building the interface.
+* [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for the UI/UX framework.
+* [Vite](https://vitejs.dev/): Dev tooling for rapid development, debugging and deployment.

+> **_NOTE:_**  We also use TypeScript instead of JavaScript for strongly typed programming language development.

+### Folders

 Below are brief descriptions on the architecture on each folder of Podman Desktop and how it's organized.

 If you're unsure where to add code (renderer, UI, extensions, plugins) see the below TLDR: